 I have long been wanting to visit the Sheraton Mirage in Port Douglas as a base for exploring Far North Queensland, and the recent refurbishment of the property got me over the line to make a booking earlier this year.

-We spend 5 nights in the Sheraton Mirage, and then another chunk of time in The Daintree rainforest (which I won’t review).
+We spent five nights in the Sheraton Mirage, and then another chunk of time in The Daintree rainforest (which I won’t review).

 Research & Booking

-I was keen to use Starpoints for a 5 night stay – as Starwood offers the 5th night free on points redemptions, cutting the total redemption cost by 20%.
-We booked two Lagoon view rooms which were confirmed as connecting rooms on arrival.
+I was keen to use Starpoints for a five-night stay – as Starwood (and now Marriott) offers the fifth night free on points redemptions, cutting the total redemption cost by 20%.
+We booked two Lagoon View Rooms which were confirmed as connecting rooms on arrival.

 The Lagoon Room with King Bed

 The rooms in the Sheraton Mirage have been refurbished nicely with plenty of open space, a hard wood floor (ideal for handling sandy feet, but a bit doesn’t help with echoes), and shuttered windows.

 I found the shuttered windows to be ineffective at blocking out light at night, which was primarily from building lights around the property.

 The connecting corridor between the two rooms was good for use as part of a family stay.